To instruct docassemble to store user input that it receives in

 default.
 You can

-also use Mako templates.
+use Mako templates in

-the variable value are the same).
+label and the variable value are the same).

 choices indicates a list of objects from